mokshithamalla/powerbi-first-dashboard/README.md

 > My first-ever hands-on Power BI project — learning, building,
 > experimenting, and documenting the journey.

+## 🌱 Why This Project Matters to Me

+This is my first-ever Power BI project.

+What makes this project special to me isn't that the dashboard is perfect — it is that it represents the first time I went from learning a new tool to actually creating a report with it.

+I started with a YouTube tutorial, learned by following along, experimented with the different Power BI features, and eventually created my first complete report.

+This project is a starting point for my Power BI learning journey.

+I also want to use GitHub to document the learning process itself, rather than only uploading finished projects.

+I believe learning progress can also be documented.

 ## 📌 About This Project

 This is my first-ever project using Microsoft Power BI.